Treating advanced ovarian cancer

 - Vomiting large amounts

 To relieve the symptoms, it is sometimes possible to operate to unblock the bowel.
 It may be possible to close up the bowel again.
 Or you may have to have a stoma.
 This is an opening onto the abdomen.
 Your bowel motions come out of the opening.
 They are then collected in a waterproof bag which sticks onto your skin over the stoma.
-There is more about bowel surgery and having a stoma in the section about surgery for bowel (colorectal) cancer.

 If surgery is not an option, doctors can use a drug called octreotide to treat a blocked bowel.
 It can control the symptoms for a time.
 Octreotide works by reducing the amount of fluid produced in your stomach and digestive system.